Delone Catholic's Hall of Honor

-Delone Catholic High School announces the selection of its Hall of Honor Class of 2018.
-This class, comprising five members, brings the total number of inductees to 16 in three induction classes.
-The Class of 2018 will be inducted in a series of events to take place on Friday, Feb.
-9, 2018, in conjunction with the school’s celebration of Founder’s Day.
-Founder’s Day 2018 celebrates the 154th birthday of the school’s founding benefactor and namesake, Charles J. Delone, Esq.
+Delone Catholic High School announces the selection of its Hall of Honor Class of 2019.
+This class, comprising five members, brings the total number of inductees to 20 in four induction classes.
+The Class of 2019 will be inducted in a series of events to take place on Friday, Feb.
+8, 2019, in conjunction with the school’s celebration of Founder’s Day.
+Founder’s Day 2019 celebrates the 155th birthday of the school’s founding benefactor and namesake, Charles J. Delone, Esq.

 The Hall of Honor inducted its inaugural class in conjunction with the celebration of the school’s 75th Anniversary on Sept.
 19, 2015.
 The Hall of Honor recognizes individuals who have made a significant contribution to the school through consistent contribution of time, effort and/or financial resources or who have improved the school and its reputation through significant professional or community achievements.

-The Hall of Honor Class of 2018 will be inducted on Friday, Feb.
-9. The event will begin with a school-wide Mass at 1:30 p.m. in the Old Gym.
+The Hall of Honor Class of 2019 will be inducted on Friday, Feb.
+8. The event will begin with a school-wide Mass at 1:30 p.m. in the Old Gym.
 The class’s plaques will be blessed during this Mass.
 An informal reception will be held for inductees and anyone interested in offering well-wishes in the Delone Catholic library following the Mass.
-A dinner and induction ceremony catered by the Altland House and hosted in the Delone Catholic cafeteria will begin at 5:30 p.m.
+A dinner and induction ceremony catered by Shultz’s Catering and hosted in the Delone Catholic cafeteria will begin at 5:30 p.m.
 The Mass and reception are free of charge and open to all.
-Tickets for the dinner are $35 and on sale until Thursday, Feb.
+Tickets for the dinner are $35 and on sale until Friday, Feb.
 1. To purchase, please call 717-637-5969, Ext.
 211, email firstname.lastname@example.org or click here.
-Mr. Felix, Ms. Furlong and Mrs. Steinour and members of their families are planning to attend the induction.
-Mr. Krichten, a posthumous inductee, will be represented by members of his family.
-Mr. Frew is unable to attend due to having winter residence in Florida.
-He will be represented by friends accepting induction on his behalf.
+Mr. Swope and members of his family are planning to attend the induction.
+Mr. Bair, Mrs. Brady Rebert, Deacon Sneeringer and Mr. Strazzella, all posthumous inductees, will be represented by members of their families.